 Access to services should not be limited based on socio-demographic or other criteria such as:

 Age.
 Programmes should not set age restrictions for access to services.
-In case of children or adolescents who use drugs, special conditions may be required in order to satisfy regulatory requirements such as parental consent for access to health or other services.
+In case of children or adolescents who use drugs, special conditions may be required in order to satisfy regulatory requirements such as parental consent for access to health or other services

-Sex/gender, sexual orientation or sexual behaviours.
+Sex/gender, sexual orientation or sexual behaviours

-Citizenship, nationality or country of origin, race or ethnic background, status of asylum seeker or religious beliefs.
+Citizenship, nationality or country of origin, race or ethnic background, status of asylum seeker or religious beliefs

-Employment status or profession, including sex work, illegal employment etc.
+Employment status or profession, including sex work, illegal employment, etc

-Freedom restrictions – imprisonment, military service, treatment in closed healthcare facilities, orphanages etc.
+Freedom restrictions – imprisonment, military service, treatment in closed healthcare facilities, orphanages, etc

-Absence or parameters of health insurance.
+Absence or parameters of health insurance

-History of or current drug use.
+History of or current drug use

-Housing status, e.g., homelessness.
+Housing status, e.g., homelessness

-Mental health conditions.
+Mental health conditions

-Pregnancy.

-The following chapter relates to HIV prevention and harm reduction interventions among people who use drugs.
-However, many of the principles and aspects that can become useful focus areas of CLM efforts are valid for all key populations.
-Examples include the architecture of outreach; involvement of key populations in outreach, navigation to services, peer support, case management, counselling and service delivery, monitoring of service access and quality.
-Specific issues related to certain other key population groups will be considered in the following chapters.
+Pregnancy

 HIV prevention and reduction of drug related harm among people who use drugs (KEY HIV PREVENTION INTERVENTIONS AMONG PWUD AND WHAT CAN BE THE FOCUS OF CLM EFFORTS)

-The following table outlines the complexity of HIV services for people who inject drugs highlighting the general principles of effective service delivery, the essential and complementary services, as well as a range of management and support functions performed by service providers in collaboration with a variety of stakeholders.
-Further in the chapter we will specifically consider those aspects that are likely to require most attention from CLM implementers.
+The following table outlines the complexity of HIV services for people who inject drugs, highlighting the general principles of effective service delivery, the essential and complementary services, and a range of management and support functions performed by service providers in collaboration with various stakeholders.
+Further in the chapter, we will consider aspects that require the most attention from CLM implementers.